hsgwa/CARET_doc/docs/design/software_architecture/caret_trace.md

 ## Hook function implementation

-In addition to hooking and for adding race points, CARET also hooks trace points built into ROS2.
+In addition to hooking and for adding trace points, CARET also hooks trace points built into ROS2.

 Here is an example of a typical hook implementation.